-Perform a quick online search for “ear candling,” and you’ll be bombarded with over 600,000 results immediately.
+Perform a quick online search for “ear candling,” and you’ll be bombarded with millions results immediately.
 You’ll find claims ranging from “candling cures a wide number of diseases,” as well as removing ear wax, all the way to warnings about how dangerous and ineffective the process can be.

-However, the FDA in the United States, as well as similar organizations in other countries, have outlawed the use of ear candling to claim any sort of medical benefit and cautioned the public to “just say no.” (1)
+However, the U.S. Food and Drug Administration (FDA) and similar organizations in other countries have outlawed claiming any sort of medical benefit of ear candling and cautioned the public to “just say no.”

-Let me help you separate the fact from fiction.
-We’ll dig into what the background, process, pros and cons of ear candling truly are and how to remove ear wax.
+Let’s try to separate the fact from fiction here, digging in to the background, process, pros and cons of ear candling and how to remove ear wax.

 What Is Ear Candling?

 An ear candle is a hollow cone created from unbleached fabric, usually linen, soaked in paraffin, beeswax or soy wax.
-They range in length, averaging about a foot long.
+The cone can range in length, averaging about a foot long.

 For 10 to 15 minutes, you’ll enjoy the pleasant, crackling sound of the burning candle as the person burning it cuts off the end of the cloth every two inches or so.
 When about four inches remain, the candle is removed from the ear and then blown out.

 Turn over.
 Repeat.
 Then, look at the disgusting gunk that came out of your ears.

 How could all of that stuff have been in my head, you ask?